-- The folds of Great Himalayas are asymmetrical in nature.
+- The folds of the Great Himalayas are asymmetrical in nature.

-- The core part of this Himalayas consists of granites.
+- The core part of the Himalayas consists of granites.

 - The general orientation of these ranges is from northwest to southeast direction in north-western part; the east-west direction in Darjeeling and Sikkim Himalayas and southwest to northeast in Arunachal Region.

-- The Himachal or lesser Himalayas mainly composed of highly compressed and altered rocks.
+- The Himachal or lesser Himalayas are mainly composed of highly compressed and altered rocks.

 - The longest range of this system is Pir Panjal Range.

-- This range consists of famous valley of Kashmir, the Kangra and the Kullu Valley.
+- This range consists of the famous valley of Kashmir, the Kangra and the Kullu Valley.

-- The Outer most range of the Himalayas is called the Shiwaliks.
-They composed of unconsolidated sediments brought down by rivers from the main Himalayan range located farther north.
+- The Outermost range of the Himalayas is called the Shiwaliks.
+They are composed of unconsolidated sediments brought down by rivers from the main Himalayan range located farther north.